5 ways to Improve Your Pronunciation

 1. Listen and Mimic.

-2. Speak in Front of a Mirror
+2. Speak in Front of a Mirror.

 4. Read Out Loud.

 Reading out loud is recommended for English students with moderate to high-level speaking skills.
 This is not recommended for English learners with elementary language skills.
 The benefit of reading out loud is it allows you to hear yourself speak, build facility with speaking, and build confidence of your speaking ability.
+You can use audio books to give you a model of good pronunciation.
+Try Cambridge English readers.

 5. Practice with a Native Speaker.